Home

 *Our country definition means every piece of land on earth is part of a country.

 *Note: we have recently learned that Wikipedia is actively purging its pages of all elevation data from surveys of country highpoints we have conducted.
 (These surveys have used professional survey-grade differential GPS units, data was generally processed and reviewed by professional surveyors, and results were generally published in major newspapers in the local countries or in the American Alpine Journal).
 These are often measurements for peaks that have never been surveyed before, where our measurements are the only ones that have ever been conducted.
 Country highpointers can not trust Wikipedia for accurate information on these mountains.
 This is relevant for new country highpoints we have discovered and surveyed in Saudi Arabia, Togo, Gambia, Guinea Bissau, and Uzbekistan.
 For these country highpoints, Wikipedia data is inaccurate and misleading, generally giving the incorrect mountain as the country highpoint.
 Peakbagger.com contains the most accurate, up-to-date ground survey data from us and from other surveyors.
 Wikipedia editors are also purging Peakbagger.com elevations from other mountain pages now.
-So it is likely that many other elevations of peaks around the world will also become inaccurate on Wikipedia soon.
+So it is likely that many other elevations of peaks around the world will also become inaccurate on Wikipedia soon, and country highpoint information is inaccurate in general.

 The purge appears to be motivated by Eric’s recent discovery that Rainier has melted down by 21.8ft and now has a new summit location on the SW Rim at 14,399.6ft.